pts/pts-chroot-env-qq/README.txt

   directories on the $PATH if they are visible from within the chroot environment (e.g. /tmp/mychroot/opt/myprogdir will be kept on $PATH, /var/myprog2dir will be removed).
-* It hides the /proc and /dev/pts mounts from the host system (using `unshare -m').
+* On Linux it hides the /proc and /dev/pts mounts from the host system (using unshare(CLONE_NEWNS), equivalent to `unshare -m').
+* On Linux 3.8 or later it operates in rootless mode (i.e. as the normal user who has invoked it) by default (using unshare(CLONE_NEWUSER)): it doesn't even need sudo to root.
+(Limitations: sudo to root is needed for the creation of the chroot directory and its contents such as /dev/null, for the first non-root run of qq, and for all runs of qq root.)
-* It automates the creation of chroot environments on i386 Linux systems with Linux distributions Ubuntu, Debian and Alpine.
+* On Linux it automates the creation of chroot environments with Linux distributions Ubuntu, Debian and Alpine.
+(For this sudo to root is needed.)

 Requirements on the host system:

 * A Linux system (or any Unix system which can mount /proc and /dev/pts like Linux does it; the mount will be run within the chroot).
 * The sudo command.
+(If it's already running as root (EUID 0), then sudo is not needed.)
-* The chroot command.
+* The perl command.
+Any Perl 5 from version 5.004 (released on 1997-10-15)
+  will work.
 * A Bourne shell in /bin/sh: any of Bash, Zsh, Dash and Busybox sh will do.

 Requirements in the chroot environment (guest system):

-* (If you created the chroot with debootstrap or you are chrooting to a root file system of a Linux installation, you are set, no need to read further.)
+* (If you created the chroot with debootstrap or you are chrooting to a root file system of a Linux installation, you are all set, no need to read further.)
-* The /usr/bin/perl command running Perl 5 (5.004 or later).
 * The /sbin/mount command for mounting /proc and /dev/pts.
+This is not needed on Linux systems, because pts_chroot_env_qq.sh can invoke the mount(2) system call directly.
 * The /sbin/init command (won't be run, just the presence is detected).
 * The /etc/issue file (just the presence is detected).
 * Optionally (recommended), the /bin/bash (preferred) or /bin/sh command.